 One of the best ways to supercharge your marketing and reach more clients is by drilling down and focusing on a market niche or area of specialization.
 While you’ll want to help every client with every type of transaction, the truth is that marketing to a niche allows you to refine your messaging and branding so that you can better reach those clients who are perfect for you.

 Write a blog.
 Host a podcast.
 Start a video channel.
 It’s never too early to begin creating content sharing the knowledge that you’re gaining as you move through the first days, weeks, and months of your career.
 You know more than you think, and you have something to share.
-Use this free e-book to get you started, then create your content, share it on social media, and welcome potential clients into your virtual universe.
+Use this free e-book to get you started, then create your content (check out how to use AI to streamline your content creation), share it on social media, and welcome potential clients into your virtual universe.
 Or, if you’re not sure about creating your own content just yet, consider curating content.
-ReminderMedia offers thousands of blog posts personally branded to you through the Branded Social Media Posts product.
-You can even schedule posts over a month in advance through its Facebook scheduler feature.
+ReminderMedia offers thousands of blog posts personally branded to you through the Social Automation product.
+With just three clicks your social media calendar can be full of prescheduled professional posts for the entire year.

 As you become an expert in real estate and in your local market, you shouldn’t have to become an accountant and legal expert as well.
 Talk to a CPA or financial planner to plan for taxes, insurance, and retirement.
 Talk to an attorney about starting an LLC or corporate entity.
 Bring expert guidance on-board so that you can move forward into your career with confidence.